 3PL Fulfillment Process

 If you’re considering working with a 3PL, what goes on in a fulfillment center may seem like a black box.
-But the fulfillment process doesn’t have to be a mystery, nor should it be!
+But the fulfillment process doesn’t have to be a mystery.

 This page will shed some light on the fulfillment center operations that take place between checkout and when the order arrives on your customer’s doorstep.